When to report a crash

 - If the information on your driver record does not agree with the information your insurance company has, you will need to contact your insurance company for clarification.

-purchase and print crash reports that have occurred in the last 90 days online.
+- You may purchase and print crash reports online.